torvalds/linux/Documentation/linux_tv/media/v4l/video.rst

 :ref:`VIDIOC_ENUMINPUT <vidioc-enuminput>` and
 :ref:`VIDIOC_ENUMOUTPUT <vidioc-enumoutput>` ioctl, respectively.
-The struct :ref:`v4l2_input <v4l2-input>` returned by the ``VIDIOC_ENUMINPUT`` ioctl also contains signal status information applicable when the current video input is queried.
+The struct :ref:`v4l2_input <v4l2-input>` returned by the :ref:`VIDIOC_ENUMINPUT <vidioc-enuminput>` ioctl also contains signal :status information applicable when the current video input is queried.

 The :ref:`VIDIOC_G_INPUT <vidioc-g-input>` and :ref:`VIDIOC_G_OUTPUT <vidioc-g-output>` ioctls return the index of